 , with double bed, portable TV/DVD.
 Bedroom 2

 , with single bed.
 Bathroom

-with bath and shower over.
+with WC and bath with shower over.
 Separate

 with decked areas and garden furniture.
 Parking